Updated October 28, 2019

-Loss of consortium damages are very discretionary, meaning that judges are juries can award a large staggering amount or none at all.
-Generally, judges and juries are not big fans of loss of consortium awards, and in many cases loss of consortium awards are denied because after the accident the victim was able to spend more time with the family member who is claiming loss of consortium.
+Loss of consortium damages are very discretionary, meaning that judges and juries can award a large staggering amount, none at all, or anywhere in between.
+Generally, judges and juries are not big fans of loss of consortium awards, and in many cases, loss of consortium awards are denied because after the accident the victim was able to spend more time with the family member who is claiming loss of consortium.
 With that being said, it is still wise to list all of the ways your family has been impacted by your auto accident so that your attorney can advise you on whether to file a loss of consortium claim.

 Punitive damages are the only type of damage granted that are not based on any actual injury or damage to the injured person.
 Although rare, it is still important to understand what they are.
 Punitive damages are given in addition to other damages to “punish” the person at fault or deter others from engaging in similar actions.
 They are not granted based on damage or harm sustained by the injured person but based on the seriousness of the action of the at fault person.
 It is extremely important to note that in Louisiana, punitive damages are generally NOT allowed for in personal injury cases.